UTS-Visual-Communication/intro-to-web/README.md

 * notice how there are opening tags and closing tags.
 Tags describe the content that is between their opening and closing
 * head tag just contains information about the file that the browser uses to understand the file and display it
 * body tag contains information about what to display in the browser window, they will be mainly changing things inside the body tags
-* look at the code and change something in one of the html tags
+* look at the code and change something the h1 tags, and save the file
-* then go back to the local file and refresh it, they can see the changes
+* then go back to the browser and refresh it, they can see the changes
-* each time they make a change they need to refresh (if they are viewing the file locally)
+* each time they make a change they need to save and refresh

 ### Uploading a file to the server (we give them a base file) - we have a setup now that students will be using throughout their degree, will give you details on how this works.
 * You can find a PDF that overviews this process on UTSOnline see Subject Documents > Getting Your Work Online (Server Instructions)
-* We have asked for a folder to be made for each of you, once it is available we will let you know and you an go through this process before your class on Tuesday.
+* We have asked for a folder to be made for each of you (these should be available from Friday, you will get an email to your UTS staff email account)
 * We also have some little tutorials on different things in the 'Web Task Tutorials' folder which the students can access or you can too!
 * Lead the students through the material that is in the PDF
-* This will take a while to heard them through this
+* This will take a while to heard them through this (maybe the WHOLE class)
 * Get them to upload the index.html file that is inside 1.1-basic-web-page
-* Then go to their URL and check it (make sure they are not viewing the file locally)
+* Then go to their URL and check it (make sure they are not viewing the file locally - get them to check that it starts with http)
-* Change something locally and then upload again and refresh their URL
+* Change something in their file locally and then upload again and refresh their URL
 * You don’t need to upload every time you make a change
 * Explain to them that you can work on your file and view locally, and then upload when you are happy with all of your edits

+### For next week
+* Students do a sketch of the image they want to create

+## Overview of Class for 30th July

 ### Basic HTML elements (i.e. h, p , img)
 * get them to drag the 1.2-basic-tags folder to the Brackets icon, this shows the whole working folder on the left hand panel of Brackets.
 Click on index.html